Art & Art History (ART)

 We have well-equipped studios in areas of painting, photography, printmaking, and sculpture, as well as drawing and graphic design.
 In addition, we have a computer lab for digital media.
 The Samek Art Museum, located in the Elaine Langone Center, organizes exhibitions and installation projects that put contemporary art and historical art in dialogue with other disciplines.
 Its permanent collection – which includes especially strong holdings in the graphic arts and photography, as well as the Samuel H. Kress Collection of European paintings and sculpture – is used for study and research by classes in studio art and art history.
 Together, the Department of Art & Art History and the Samek Art Museum sponsor workshops, lectures, and on-site installations by visiting artists, critics, and historians.
 Faculty and students take advantage of Bucknell’s proximity to major museums and galleries through organized trips and individual travel to sites including New York City, Philadelphia, Baltimore, and Washington, D.C.

 Honors in Studio Art or Art History

 A program leading to a major with honors in Studio Art or Art History may be proposed by the student in consultation with the department chair and appropriate department faculty.
 The student generally undertakes a specifically designed sequence of courses and independent research culminating in a significant studio project or written thesis.

 Graduate Study and Careers in Studio Art & Art History

 Students considering graduate studies in studio art, art history, art administration, art conservation, museum studies, or related fields, should consult College Art Association (CAA) guides and other materials available online and in the art department office.
 Department faculty members will be glad to provide information on careers in art and art history and on M.A., M.F.A., and Ph.D. programs and fellowships.

 Production and Design

-For courses in theater production and design, see listing in Theatre & Dance.
+For courses in theatre production and design, see listing in Theatre & Dance.

 Professors: Christiane D. Andersson (Interim Chair-fall 2018), Tulu Bayar (Chair), Roger I. Rothman

 Assistant Professors: Jonathan C. Frey, Anna Kell, Eddy A. López